Tips for a great day of Pick Your Own at Great Country Farms:

 - Feel free to bring a picnic and a blanket to toss on a shady spot to enjoy your lunch.
 Picnic tables are first come, first serve.

-Top Questions about U-pick
+Top Questions about Farm Visits

 - Are dogs allowed?

 Yes, for a few reasons.
 First, access to our U-pick fields is via wagon ride which enables us to know when folks are in the field and to clear the field if weather is threatening.
 Second, most folks who visit our farm also visit the farm animal barnyard, Cow Pie Putt, go fishing and enjoy the play area.
 A full day of fun on the farm is less than a 90 minute movie ticket!
-Our guests are welcome to shop in the Farm Market for fresh produce (available from late May-October) and other items without paying admission. - Do I have to ride the wagon to U-pick?
+Guests are welcome to shop in the Farm Market for fresh produce (available from late May-October) and other items without paying admission. - Do I have to ride the wagon to U-pick?

 Yes.
 This helps us guide guests to the proper picking locations and move guests out of the fields quickly and safely in the event of a sudden storm.
 Our wagon drivers are a wealth of information and support.
 The wagon runs regularly throughout the day. - What time are the wagon rides?